In this post we discuss an alternative approach to chronically sore and tight muscles.

 Common sense would suggest the latter.
 Particularly as appropriate strength training has been shown to improve this situation in many cases.

-So why might underactive muscles also cause pain?
+Why might underactive muscles also cause pain?

 Muscles that are underactive due to neurological inhibition may cause as much discomfort as those deemed to be overactive.